Jimmy Campbell and Reg Connelly: Later lives

 Connelly continued to run the music publishing business, and in 1933 joined forces with the Gaumont-British film company to corner the market for songs presented in British films, notably those starring Jessie Matthews.
 The company also established deals with American companies, building the publishing business into one of the most successful in the world with 14 associated companies.
 Among the popular songs published by Campbell Connelly in later years were "I Left My Heart in San Francisco", "Big Spender", and "Sunny".

 Campbell married actress Betty Balfour (adding Balfour to his own name by deed poll), and in 1936 sold his stake in the publishing company.
 He organised a tour of Australia with a dance band, but it was a commercial disaster, and Campbell returned to Britain to face a large tax bill.
 After his divorce in 1941, and a period attempting to find work in Hollywood, he worked in London as a song plugger with Noel Gay, before rejoining Campbell Connelly.
 In 1951, Campbell wrote "Down at the Ferryboat Inn" with Don Pelosi; it was recorded by the Beverley Sisters.
 However, The Times reported in 1953 that he had "treated money casually", becoming homeless and an alcoholic.
 He remarried, moving with his second wife to Spain and later Tangier.

 Connelly died in Poole, Dorset, in 1963, aged 67.
 Campbell died in London in 1967, aged 64.
-The publishing house Campbell Connelly was sold to Music Sales Ltd. in 1982.
+The publishing house Campbell Connelly was sold to The Music Sales Group in 1982.